How to Plan a Dreamy Summer Road Trip With Your Dog

 As cute as it is to have your pup’s head hanging out of the window, it’s important to secure them safely in your car.
 Follow these steps to ensure the safest way to drive with a dog:

-1. Schedule lots of stops.
+2. Schedule lots of stops.

-Let your dog get out of the car to stretch, pee or poop, and burn off some energy.
+Your pup will want the chance to get out of the car to stretch, pee or poop, and burn off some energy.

 3. Don’t feed while driving.

-Instead, feed your dog at least three hours before your trip, especially if they get motion sickness.
+Feed your dog at least three hours before your trip, especially if they get motion sickness.
 Keep them hydrated along the way.

 4. Don’t let your dog hang out the window.

-It’s generally not safe, and it’s not good for their eyes.
+It’s not safe, and it’s not good for their eyes.
 The wind can dry them out and may also expose them to flying debris.

 5. Don’t give them treats on the trip.